thatappguy71/EvolvAssistant/replit.md

 Key frontend design decisions:
 - Component-based architecture with reusable UI components
 - Custom hooks for authentication and API interactions
-- Responsive design with mobile-first approach
+- Responsive design with mobile-first approach and collapsible sidebar functionality
 - Chart.js integration for data visualization and analytics
+- Shared sidebar context provider for consistent state management across all pages
+- Dynamic content width adjustment based on sidebar state (64px collapsed, 256px expanded)

 ### Backend Architecture
 The server follows an Express.js REST API architecture with TypeScript.
 The application uses a modular structure separating concerns into routes, storage, authentication, and database layers.
 The storage layer provides an abstraction over database operations, making it easy to maintain and test.

 API design follows RESTful conventions with proper HTTP status codes and JSON responses.
 Error handling is centralized with custom middleware for consistent error responses.
+File upload handling is managed through Multer with proper validation, size limits, and organized storage in `/uploads/profile-images/` directory.

 ### Database Design
 The application uses PostgreSQL with Drizzle ORM for type-safe database operations.
 The schema includes core entities for users, habits, habit completions, daily metrics, biohacks, and user bookmarks.
 The database design supports: